CUAD: An Expert-Annotated NLP Dataset for Legal Contract Review: CUAD: A Contract Review Dataset

 \paragraph{Supplementary Annotations.} For each label category and each contract, we also include additional contract annotations that can be determined from the extracted clauses.
 For example, for the ``Uncapped Liability'' label category, we include the yes/no answer to the question ``Is a party's liability uncapped upon the breach of its obligation in the contract?'' for each contract, which can be answered from the extracted clauses (if any) for this label.
 To maintain consistency and simplicity, we do not focus on these supplementary annotations in this paper.
 We instead focus on evaluating the more challenging and time-consuming portion of this task, which is extracting the relevant clauses.
 However, we also release these additional annotations, which can further help apply models to contract review in practice.

 \paragraph{Contract Sources.} Our dataset includes detailed annotations for $25$ different types of contracts.
-We include a full list of contract types, along with the number of contracts of each type, in \Cref{tab:types} of the Appendix.
+We include a full list of contract types, along with the number of contracts of each type, in the Supplementary Materials.

 We collected these contracts from the Electronic Data Gathering, Analysis, and Retrieval (``EDGAR'') system, which is maintained by the U.S. Securities and Exchange Commission (SEC).
 Publicly traded and other reporting companies are required by the SEC rules to file certain types of contracts with the SEC through EDGAR.
 Access to EDGAR documents is free and open to the public.
 The EDGAR contracts are more complicated and heavily negotiated than the general population of all legal contracts.
 However, this also means that EDGAR contracts have the advantage of containing a large sample of clauses that are difficult to find in the general population of contracts.
 For example, one company may have only one or two contracts that contain exclusivity clauses, while EDGAR contracts may have hundreds of them.